rosenberg-c/polysonic-documentation/README.md

 Known issues:

-* Arpeggiator will only sync start and stop from the DAW, midi clock sync is being worked on
+* Arpeggiator will only sync start and stop from the DAW, MIDI clock sync is being worked on

 ## Requirements